mrsilver76/listporter/README.md

 * 🪞 Mirrors Plex playlists to match imported M3U files (optional)
 * 🎯 Fuzzy matching logic (using last three path parts) to improve playlist-to-Plex matching.
 * 🔁 Force playlist paths to use `/` or `\` to match your Plex server’s file path format (Linux, macOS, NAS or Windows).
-* 🛠️ Modify playlist file paths using find & replace rules, ensuring they align with how Plex sees your media library.
+* 🛠️ Modify playlist file paths using find & replace rules, ensuring they align with how Plex sees your media library (optional)
+* 🧭 Prepend a base path to support relative paths in playlists (optional)
 * 🧹 Deletes all Plex playlists before import (optional)
 * 🔗 Preserves playlist IDs to maintain compatibility with external players (e.g. Sonos)
 * 📘 Logs activity to timestamped text files